 LEDs and semiconductors will influence our lives even more than they have before.

-Barry Hancox, Global Product Manager at SGL Carbon
+Barry Hancox, VP Product Management Surface Treatment at SGL Carbon

 The future has already begun - and in St. Marys, too.
 Micro LEDs, for example, are a next-generation trend.
 They are smaller than 100 micrometers in length and tinier than the width of a human hair.
 Their biggest fields of application will be in smartphones, smart watches, televisions and for virtual reality applications.
 These types of displays offer an even more luminous image and are simultaneously thinner and much more energy efficient.
 Whether small or large LEDs, one thing is clear: without the materials and solutions from the SGL production facility in Elk County, the world would be a much darker place.